 According to research by 3M, as many as 3,000 people might see your advert in a single hour in high-traffic areas such as cities.
 And it’s still working for you when it’s parked up.
 Bonus!

 One of the main downsides is the perception that having a sign could make your van a target for thieves, impacting your van security.
-We’ll come back to this in a moment.

 Having signwriting on a van isn’t ideal if you like to draw a strong line between your professional time and your downtime.

-Top tips for van signwriting
+Ten top tips for van signwriting

-Some people may only have a few seconds to process your ad, so make sure it’s clear, uncluttered and concise .
+Some people may only have a few seconds to process your ad, so make sure it’s clear, uncluttered and concise.

-If your van has a sliding side panel, check that your sign won’t accidentally say something inappropriate when the door is slid open.
+If your van has a sliding side panel, check that your sign won’t accidentally say something inappropriate when the door is open.